Use of drugs in warfare: Anabolic steroids

 Although the usage of anabolic steroids is illegal in the United States military, their usage among service members has increased in the 21st Century, particularly among the special forces.
 Because anabolic steroids increase muscle mass, boost physical endurance, and speed up recovery from injury, they are used by service members to meet the physical demands of their duties.

 An anonymous survey of US Army Rangers in 2007 found that a quarter of those surveyed admitted to using anabolic steroids and other performance enhancing drugs.
 The abuse of anabolic steroids can cause heart attacks, strokes, tumors in the liver, renal failure, and psychiatric episodes.

 Following the death of a sailor during SEAL training in 2022, the navy opened an investigation into the program and discovered that sailors were using anabolic steroids to pass the course and that their usage was tacitly endorsed by instructors.
 From February 2022 to March 2023, the Navy screened candidates for SEAL training and found elevated testosterone levels in 74 out of 434 candidates with 3 of them testing positive for specific anabolic substances and the other 71 dropping from the program before follow-up testing could be done.
 As a result of these findings, the navy recommended more stringent drug testing and three commanding officers were pulled from their jobs at the US Navy Special Warfare Center.
-In September 2023, the United States Navy announced that they would begin to randomly test SEALs forcewide for performance enhancing drugs beginning on November 1.
+In September 2023, the United States Navy announced that they would begin to randomly test SEALs forcewide for performance enhancing drugs beginning on November 1..
+Also under the new administration «taking testosterone for non-medical reasons, like artificial muscle enhancement without a doctor's prescription, is strictly prohibited in the military».